Economic and Political Overview

 Main Sectors of Industry

-Côte d'Ivoire is the world’s largest producer and exporter of cocoa (30% of the world production), one of the three bigger producer and exporter of cashew, and a major exporter of palm oil, coffee and oil.
-The country’s economy is mainly based on agriculture.
-The primary sector contributes to 19.9% of the GDP and employs 40% of the country's active population (World Bank).
+Côte d'Ivoire is the world’s largest producer and exporter of cocoa (30% of the world's production), one of the three biggest producers and exporters of cashew, and a major exporter of palm oil, coffee and oil.
+Furthermore, it is one of West Africa's leading cotton producers, with its seed cotton production for the 2024/2025 season anticipated to increase by 6%.
+The country’s economy is mainly based on agriculture: the primary sector contributes to 14.4% of the GDP and employs 45.2% of the country's active population (World Bank).
 The government is trying to maximise agricultural output by developing raw material processing units.
-It launched a 5-year (2018-2023) plan funded by the World Bank, valued at XOF 107 billion and aiming at making the cashew sector more profitable.
 In recent years, rubber output has increased substantially.
-The oil sector has been gaining weight over the past few years, leveraging a steady growth rate and major investments.
-The country has some mining activities, particularly of precious minerals, such as gold and diamonds, but also others like nickel.
+Moreover, the country has some mining activities, particularly of precious minerals, such as gold and diamonds, but also others like nickel.
+According to the FAO, total cereal production in 2024 was estimated at 3.3 million tonnes, roughly 7% above the average of the previous five years.

 Breakdown of Economic Activity By Sector Agriculture Industry Services